-‘OG Insta Golf Girl’ Paige Spiranac Flaunts Cleavage In A Tight Red Top At The Talking Stick Golf Club
+'OG Insta Golf Girl' Paige Spiranac Flaunts Cleavage In A Tight Red Top At The Talking Stick Golf Club

 "How about a catered BBQ(like a pig roast)?
 I think I know a guy that might donate his services," a third fan suggested.

-“Hottest woman on IG,” one more chimed in.
+"Hottest woman on IG," one more person chimed in.